aendeavor/i3buntu/README.md

 ## What's new

+The latest unstable release is [v0.9.2-beta1](https://github.com/aendeavor/i3buntu/releases/tag/v0.9.2-beta1).
+The latest stable release is [v0.8.1-stable](https://github.com/aendeavor/i3buntu/releases/tag/v0.8.1-stable).

-Since 0.8.1 stable, the following changes took place:
+Since _0.8.1-stable_, the following changes took place:

 * 2 new build methods
   * i3buntu now ships with a server and a docker version
-  * the server version is like th desktop version, but without the graphical environment
+  * the server version is like the desktop version, but without the graphical environment
   * the docker build script builds a dedicated docker container
 * new build script
   * the build script has been reworked - now one single script distributes the installations.
-Further information in [./INSTALL.md](./INSTALL.md)
+Further information in [INSTALL.md](./INSTALL.md)
 * Docker integration
   * Docker can now be installed during packaging
   * A dedicated docker images can now be automatically created
 * new way logging
   * logging has been reworked to show more color and coherent output
+* NeoVim integration

 ## Prerequisites